zilexa/Homeserver/docker/README.md

 &nbsp;
 ## Docker Compose Guide
-### Step 1 Prepare Docker: run the prep script
+### Step 1 Prepare Docker
+A prep script, containing lots of info I gathered/learned via trial&error, can save you a lot of time.
 Go through the script and execute what you need manually, or download and execute it:
 `cd Downloads`
 `wget https://raw.githubusercontent.com/zilexa/Homeserver/master/docker/prepare_server_docker.sh`
 `bash prepare_server_docker.sh`
 Note this will protect your $HOME/docker folder and take care or requirements for certain docker applications.
 If you do not need those applications, you can simply delete those application folders from $HOME/docker after the script is finished or remove those parts of the script.

-#### Step 2 - Prepare your docker-compose.yml and personalise via environment variables
+#### Step 2 - Prepare Compose
+Notice the script has placed 2 files in $HOME/docker: `docker-compose.yml` and (hidden) `.env`.
 Modify docker-compose.yml to your needs and understand the (mostly unique for your setup) variables that are expected in your.env file.
 Things you need to take care of:
 - .env file: set the env variables in the .env file, generate the required secret tokens with the given command.